 Here’s our review of the Suunto 5 Peak GPS watch, Alex Roddie gives us his full thoughts…

-The Suunto 5 Peak is a compact, lightweight watch at an attractive price.
+The Suunto 5 Peak is a compact, lightweight watch at an attractive price and features in our guide to The best GPS watches for hiking 2023.
 You get five buttons for easy use even with gloves on, no touchscreen, and a quick-release silicone strap.
 It offers a minimal and pared-back user interface that requires no setup and is very easy to use.
 However, there is little customisable possible beyond tweaking data screens.

 The screen on the Suunto 5 Peak is in colour, but small and dim compared to the other watches we have tested (see our guide to the best GPS watches) – it’s fine in bright sun but visibility struggles in duller light.
 Operation feels less fluid.
 There’s usually a lag of a second or so after a button push.
 This isn’t a big problem, but users accustomed to responsive smartphones might notice it.